Euro zone government bond yields fall, focus on ECB | Business

 Euro zone government bond yields fall, focus on ECB

-U.S. two-year Treasury yields briefly hit their highest since early 2019 in early London trade on Monday on expectations that the Federal Reserve will deliver bigger rate hikes in the months ahead to tame inflation.
-"The coming sessions will show whether Bunds can continue to defy the bearish U.S. Treasury curve inversion dynamics," Commerzbank analysts said in a note to clients.
+Most analysts expect German yields to stay around current levels in the short term, as downside risks to the economy due to the Ukraine conflict moderates the European Central Bank's (ECB) commitment to tame inflation.
+Investor morale in the euro zone fell to its lowest level in nearly two years, a Sentix survey showed on Monday, as the conflict, related sanctions and uncertainties push the bloc towards recession.

-Euro zone government bond yields fell on Monday as a volatile market consolidated after monetary tightening expectations drove German borrowing costs to their highest since February 2018.
-Most analysts expect German yields to stay around current levels in the short term, as the downside risks to the economy due to the Ukraine conflict will moderate the European Central Bank's (ECB) commitment to tame inflation.
+Euro zone government bond yields fell on Monday as a volatile market consolidated after monetary tightening expectations recently drove German borrowing costs to their highest since February 2018.
+Most analysts expect German yields to stay around current levels in the short term, as downside risks to the economy due to the Ukraine conflict moderates the European Central Bank's (ECB) commitment to tame inflation.

+Investor morale in the euro zone fell to its lowest level in nearly two years, a Sentix survey showed on Monday, as the conflict, related sanctions and uncertainties push the bloc towards recession.
+Additional measures on Russia appear likely after German Chancellor Olaf Scholz said western allies would agree on further sanctions against Moscow in the coming days.

-Germany's 10-year government bond yield, the benchmark of the bloc, fell 6 basis points (bps) to 0.503%.
+Germany's 10-year bond yield fell 4.4 basis points (bps) to 0.52%.
 It hit its highest since 2018 at 0.74% on March 29.
 "Our view is that the market got a little too aggressive in the pricing of monetary policy normalisation by the European Central Bank," said David Riley, chief investment strategist at BlueBay Asset Management.

-Money markets are currently pricing in almost 60 bps of ECB rate hikes by year-end.
+Money markets currently price in 57 bps of ECB rate hikes by year-end.
 Ahead of next week's policy meeting, investors watched for comments from ECB officials after German yields in March set their most significant monthly rise since 2009.

 "Even if driven primarily by energy, the March 7.5% harmonised index of consumer prices (HICP) print will probably prevent (ECB officials) from pushing back against, excessive in our view, rate hike expectations," ING analysts said in a note.
 "It is notable that even the hawks are not advocating Fed-style shock therapy," ING analysts said.

-"The coming sessions will show whether Bunds can continue to defy the bearish U.S. Treasury curve inversion dynamics," Commerzbank analysts said in a note to clients.
-"The track record of the U.S. curve is scary.
-An inverted curve correctly predicted every recession over the last 60 years, including the latest recession caused by the (coronavirus) pandemic," they added.

-The Federal Reserve will need to keep a careful eye on how the economy reacts as it raises interest rates, and scale the pace of its rate increases accordingly, New York Fed President John Williams said on Saturday.
-According to Commerzbank, the current forward pricing sees Fed rates going above the "neutral" level, which the Fed estimates at 2.4%.
+The Fed will need to keep a careful eye on how the economy reacts as it raises interest rates, and scale the pace of its rate increases accordingly, New York Fed President John Williams said on Saturday.
+Commerzbank said the current forward pricing sees Fed rates going above the "neutral" level, which the Fed estimates at 2.4%.

-The neutral rate is the interest rate that supports the economy at full employment and maximum output while keeping inflation constant.
+The neutral rate is the rate that supports the economy at full employment and maximum output while keeping inflation constant.
+Meanwhile, the European Union has hired a syndicate of banks to sell a new 20-year green bond on Tuesday, according to memos from two lead managers seen by Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)